sjjtu/MAthesis/Knowledge/!!!TODOS!!!.md

 todo for Friday October 13:
 - [ ] read on DP merf
-	- [ ] read connected SoC from Apo
+	- [x] read connected SoC from Apo
-- [ ] continue writing down on DP
+- [x] continue writing down on DP
 - [ ] look for data sets

+next todo
+- [ ] read on renyi dp
+- [ ] read on moments accountant from goodfellow paper
+- [ ] noisy max from DP notes